powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 ::::{tabs}
 :::{group-tab} JAVA creation API
-The creation of a small CRAC is for instance made in this test class of farao-core repository:
+The creation of a small CRAC is for instance made in this test class of powsybl-open-rao repository:
 [example on GitHub](https://github.com/powsybl/powsybl-open-rao/blob/main/data/crac/crac-impl/src/test/java/com/powsybl/openrao/data/cracimpl/utils/CommonCracCreation.java)
 :::
 :::{group-tab} JSON file
-An example of a small CRAC in the json internal format of FARAO is given below:
+An example of a small CRAC in the json internal format of OpenRAO is given below:
 [example on GitHub](https://github.com/powsybl/powsybl-open-rao/blob/main/ra-optimisation/search-tree-rao/src/test/resources/crac/small-crac-with-network-actions.json)
 :::
 ::::